liamAduDonkor/trezzit/README.md

-- 👋 Hi, I’m @trezzit
+- 👋 Hi, I’m @liam
-- 👀 I’m interested in ai, robotics and engineering
+- 👀 I’m interested in front-end development and scripting
-- 🌱 I’m currently learning less
+- 🌱 I’m currently scripting languages
-- 💞️ I’m looking to collaborate on anything in interests
+- 💞️ I’m looking to collaborate on front-end development and scripting
 - 📫 How to reach me. email: trezzy.donkor@gmail.com
 ;
 <!---